 Me: That’s all pretty serious.

 Goldie jumped in immediately.
-She took responsibility (sort of)—but also blamed:
+She took responsibility (sort of), but also blamed her behavior on:

-- A former manager (when she was still employed) who was “mean” to her once.
+A former manager (when she was still employed before marrying Victor) who was once “mean” to her.

 But don’t worry.

-Goldie: Victor says I’m back to being the girl he first met and fell in love with, right, my love?
+Goldie: Victor says I’m back to being the girl he first met, right, my love?

 The real Goldie didn’t reveal herself fully until after they said, “I do.“

 Goldie didn’t say it outright, but it was clear.
-She wanted my stamp of approval—that meds and DBT would magically fix everything.
-Which she could also weaponize.
+She wanted my stamp of approval — that meds and DBT would everything to weaponize later on.
 “Look Victor, your BPD expert says everything’s okay.
 Impregnate me.”

 Whether Goldie asked to be included or just showed up, it’s clear the session had to happen on her terms.